RE

 Curriculum Overview

-We believe that RE should be experienced through the different festivals that are celebrated in religions.
-So each year group will focus on six different aspects of the religion in an academic year:
+We believe that pupils should know the fundamentals of the six main world religions.
+We also believe that RE should be experienced through the different festivals that are celebrated in religions.
+So each year group will focus on different aspects of the religion in an academic year as well as the fundamentals of each religion over their time at school.
+Pupils also learn about non-religious perspectives such as agnosticism and atheism.

 Download our RE progression Map